aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/_index.md

 ### **Advanced Conversion**

 You may also opt to use the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class to set different attributes for the conversion.
-Setting different properties of the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class gives you control over the print, font, security and compression settings for the output PDF.
+Setting different properties of the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class gives you control over the print, font, security, and compression settings for the output PDF.

 The most important property is [**getCompliance()**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions/#getCompliance--) which enables you to set the PDF standards compliance level.
-Currently, you can save to PDF 1.4, PDF 1.5, PDF 1.6, PDF 1.7, PDF/A-1a, PDF/A-1b, PDF/A-2a, PDF/A-2b, PDF/A-2u, PDF/A-3a, PDF/A-2ab, and PDF/A-3u formats.
+Currently, you can save to PDF 1.4, PDF 1.5, PDF 1.6, PDF 1.7, PDF/A‑1a, PDF/A‑1b, PDF/A‑2a, PDF/A‑2b, PDF/A‑2u, PDF/A‑3a, PDF/A‑3b, and PDF/A‑3u formats.
 Note that with the PDF/A format, an output file size is larger than a regular PDF file size.

-#### **Saving Workbook to PDF/A Complied Files**
+#### **Saving Workbook to PDF/A Compliant Files**

-The below-provided code snippet demonstrates how to use the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class to save Excel files to PDF/A compliant PDF format.
+The code snippet below demonstrates how to use the [**PdfSaveOptions**](https://reference.aspose.com/cells/nodejs-cpp/pdfsaveoptions) class to save Excel files to PDF/A‑compliant PDF format.

 ```javascript
 const path = require("path");